Our education systems are failing our next generation.

-But high school does not have to be this way.
-It has the possibility to be a transformative and profound experience for young people as they emerge into adulthood.
-To have such an experience, students need to feel a sense of meaningfulness and understand why they are doing what they are doing.
-Project Wayfinder’s mission is to inspire our next generation to become intentional meaning-makers engaged in their own lives and empowered to contribute to the world around them.
+At Project Wayfinder, we believe that school has the possibility to be a transformative and profound experience for young people that sparks their passion and curiosity.
+To create such an experience, our schools need to nurture a sense of meaningfulness and emphasize why life is valuable.
+Project Wayfinder’s mission is to inspire our next generation to become intentional meaning-makers engaged empowered to contribute to the world around them.

 Founded at Stanford University’s d.school, Project Wayfinder has designed a 15-piece toolkit to equip students with the skills, knowledge and confidence to become purposeful navigators.
 Our toolkit is inspired by cutting-edge purpose research, wisdom and practices from native wayfinding traditions and our own personal experiences.
 We are currently piloting our toolkit with 24 partner schools across the US, Mexico, China and Australia and were recently featured in KQED's Mindshift.